giovanni-depalma/backend-technical-test-v2/README.md

 #### Update your order
 Retrieve the saved id and update your order with PUT /orders/{id}.
-You have 5 minutes or you will get a 409 error!
+You have 5 minutes, or you will get a 409 error!
 If you use an invalid id you will get a 404 error!

 ```json